ipholo/crackingTheCodeInterviewPersonalSolutions/README.md

 The book is property of Gayle Laakmann McDowell.

 The project is divided in two directories, one contains the solutions and multiple classes to help solve the problems.
 The other contains all the unit testing using JUnit to test all the given solutions.
+The chosen style was the [Google Java Style](https://google.github.io/styleguide/javaguide.html).

 The problems are divided in the following topics: